kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 the key generation process.
 The Sigstore keyless workflow described below is specifically designed for these situations and others where key generation is not possible.
-Instead of using long-lived singing keys, the keyless workflow uses certificate authorities (CAs) and certificate chains; a short-lived certificate key is generated, and linked into a chain of trust by completing an identity challenge to confirm the signer's identity.
+Instead of using long-lived singing keys, the keyless workflow uses certificate authorities (CAs) and certificate chains.
+A short-lived certificate key is generated, and linked into a chain of trust by completing an identity challenge to confirm the signer's identity.
 The life of the certificate key is just about enough for the signing to occur.
 The identity challenge is performed by authenticating against an